 If you suspect you have a leak, it’s time to act.
 Don’t put it off, because you don’t want to deal right now.
 Do the following:

 Just to be extra extra safe, turn off all sources of flames or sparks in the area.
 While heating oil has to be heated to 140°F and vaporized before it will catch fire, let’s not take any chances.
 Also, if you’re smoking, put it out.
 (You should do that anyway, but we digress.)

 Open windows and ventilate the area.
 If you have them, close cold-air returns, heat registers, and other openings that may let the fumes move to other parts of your house.

 Keep children and pets away from the area.

-Call a professional!
-Bring in a heating service technician immediately, or give us a call at Heatable, and we’ll point you in the right direction.
+- Call a HVAC technician.
+Don't have one, then give us a call at Heatable, and we’ll point you in the right direction.